Tim-Restart/Crawlie/README.md

 # Crawlie
-A webcrawler to parse html docmumets
+A CLI webcrawler to parse websites and return a report for specific items.

 ## Crawlie Functions